 Yes.
 Contact the other driver’s insurance company to report the accident as soon as possible.
 Tell the insurance company about any property damage or injuries you sustained as a result of the accident.
 You will be assigned a claim number.
 When you are contacted by the claims adjuster, let them know if you are undergoing medical treatment and/or therapy.

-What should I do if the other driver says I’m at-fault and demands I pay for their property damage or injuries, or the driver sues me?
+What should I do if the other driver says I’m at-fault and demands I pay them?

 Do not pay the driver any amount of money at the scene of the accident or make an agreement to pay them at a later date.
 Furthermore, you should also not write anything down for the driver other than your name, contact information, car registration, and insurance information.